NDavidsonLab/onboarding/onboarding.md

 If you plan on sending an e-mail to someone within the lab, try a Slack message instead.
 This helps to keep communications in one place, and Milton commits to respond to slacks (not necessarily immediately, but the same guarantee is not made for e-mail).
 There are many channels on our lab's slack; however, it is recommended that newcomers join the following channels: `#general`, `#lab-meetings`, `#random`, `#wins`.

-**HeyTaco:** We recognize that people regularly go above and beyond lab expectations.
-We wanted a way to recognize each other when this happens.
-We use HeyTaco.
-This allows lab members to send a quick virtual thank you note and/or pat on the back.
-If someone's paper gets accepted or someone helps you out with a programming question, congratulate or thank them.
-Post a message that mentions any user in the `#wins` Slack channel, and they'll get a HeyTaco point.
-When one member accumulates enough points, they take the lab out to lunch (Milton pays).

 **Social media:** Lab members are encouraged to communicate through public social media.
 If a lab member chooses to do so on an account that notes an affiliation with the lab, the lab member is expected to follow our code of conduct.